vikiyev/kafka-fundamentals/README.md

 ProducerRecord<String, Order> record = new ProducerRecord<>("OrderAvroTopic", order.getCustomerName().toString(), order);
 ```

 For the consumer, we use the following.
-Avro supports specific readers for specific types.

 ```java
 		props.setProperty("bootstrap.servers", "localhost:9092");